View Document

 2. appointing Privacy Champions to perform the role and responsibilities outlined in the Privacy Procedure

-3. implementing and monitoring corrective and/or preventative actions recommended by the Associate Director, Privacy (or nominee) in relation to a privacy complaint, or breach.
+3. implementing and monitoring corrective and/or preventative actions recommended by the Head of Compliance, Privacy and Contract Services (or nominee) in relation to a privacy complaint, or breach.

 (16) The Privacy Officer (or nominee) is responsible for: